yunbingtan/yunbingtan.github.io/_pages/cv.md

 ## Leadership and activity
 ------
-**Student Common Interest Group of the American Oil Chemists' Society, USA, 2019-2021** _Vice President_
+**Student Common Interest Group of the American Oil Chemists' Society, USA, 2019-2021** <br />
+_Vice President_
-  * Organized student events (a webinar and a seminar) and newsletters before and during the AOCS annual meetings.
+  * Organized student events (a webinar and a seminar) and newsletters before and during the AOCS annual meetings11111111111111111111111.
 **Awards**
   * Received four academic or oral competition awards from AOCS, Phi Tau Sigma, and UMASS.